 I was able to use Jo’s expertise again – pre-emptively, with my third child and that was pretty smooth sailing, because for the most part, now I knew what to expect.
 Of course, things still popped up that I needed help with, like the four-month sleep regression, and I got in touch with Jo again and found out exactly what to do.
 I was learning on the job.
 With not inconsiderable help from Jo.

 Find what works for you

 I strongly believe that every parent has to do what’s right for them and their baby.
 There’s no one size fits all, and there’s no one who is better equipped to deal with your baby’s needs than you.
 But what Jo’s expertise taught me, was that with a bit of help, there is a light at the end of the sleepless tunnel.

 Having trouble getting your baby to sleep?
-Jo Ryan is one of our Sleep School experts. can help.
+Jo Ryan is one of our Sleep School experts who can help you.
 Click to find out more about Sleep School or to book a one-on-one session with Jo today.